Pakistan's top court to meet as PM Khan clings on to power

 The military denies involvement in civilian politics but the generals are unlikely to stand by if they thought political chaos was damaging the country or if their core interests were threatened.

-(Reporting by Asif Shahzad and Gibran Naiyyar Peshimam Writing by Alasdair Pal Editing by Robert Birsel)
+(Reporting by Asif Shahzad and Gibran Naiyyar Peshimam in Islamabad and Syed Raza Hassan in Karachi; Writing by Alasdair Pal Editing by Robert Birsel)